ubvedu/pictures/README.md

 ## pyprac-sem1

-This repository handles all projects during the 1st sem of the Python Programming Practice course
+This repository contains all the projects of the 1st sem of the Python Programming course